japila-books/spark-sql-internals/docs/spark-sql-EnsureRequirements.md

 .
 For other non-``ShuffleExchangeExec`` physical operators, <<ensureDistributionAndOrdering, ensures partition distribution and ordering>> (possibly adding new physical operators, e.g. link:spark-sql-SparkPlan-BroadcastExchangeExec.adoc[BroadcastExchangeExec] and link:spark-sql-SparkPlan-ShuffleExchangeExec.adoc[ShuffleExchangeExec] for distribution or link:spark-sql-SparkPlan-SortExec.adoc[SortExec] for sorting)

-Technically, `EnsureRequirements` is just a link:spark-sql-catalyst-Rule.adoc[Catalyst rule] for transforming link:spark-sql-SparkPlan.adoc[physical query plans], i.e. `Rule[SparkPlan]`.
+Technically, `EnsureRequirements` is just a link:spark-sql-catalyst-Rule.adoc[Catalyst rule] for transforming link:SparkPlan.md[physical query plans], i.e. `Rule[SparkPlan]`.

 `EnsureRequirements` is part of link:spark-sql-QueryExecution.adoc#preparations[preparations] batch of physical query plan rules and is executed when `QueryExecution` is requested for the link:spark-sql-QueryExecution.adoc#executedPlan[optimized physical query plan] (i.e. in *executedPlan* phase of a query execution).